dmitrysulman/logback-access-reactor-netty/README.md

 </dependency>
 ```

-### Configuration
+### Customizing Logback Access configuration

 Default Spring Boot auto-configuration uses the `logback-access.xml` file from the current directory or the classpath, with a fallback to the [Common Log Format](https://en.wikipedia.org/wiki/Common_Log_Format).

+Set the `logback.access.reactor.netty.config` application property to specify the location of the configuration file.
+The property value is resolved as a [resource](https://docs.spring.io/spring-framework/reference/core/resources.html), which means you can use prefixes like `file:` or `classpath:`.

 #### Application properties

-Several application properties can be specified inside `application.properties` file or `application.yaml` file, or as command line arguments:
+Several application properties can be specified in the `application.properties` or `application.yaml` file, or passed as command-line arguments:

 | Name                                   | Description                                             | Default Value        |
 |:---------------------------------------|:--------------------------------------------------------|:---------------------|